An Advanced Look Into Causation, & Possible Solutions for Frozen Shoulder

 - Rigorous exercise is out of the question as it will lead to further injury.

+This is why we feel the Shoulder TShellz Wrap® is such an important tool.
+The whole purpose of the wrap is to accelerate blood flow to soft tissue in the treatment area.
 The end result; you relax the blood vessels within the injured tissues and surrounding areas.
 The vessels will naturally expand and allow for more blood flow to reach the very tissues you are trying to heal.
 In addition, this process will help clear the area of toxins and excess fluid build up, thereby reducing inflammation.